-What is there is extra power being produced by the PV system?
+What if there is extra power being produced by the PV system?

-Grid tie PV systems expect the power grid to be an infinite sink of power - but what if, during a power failure, when your backup up system is standing in as the power grid, you are producing 5kW of solar energy and your house is using only 2kW: Where does the extra 3kW of production go if it cannot be infinitely sinked into the utility grid, and how does one keep the PV system from "tripping out" and going off line?
+Grid tie PV systems expect the power grid to be an infinite sink of power - but what if, during a power failure, when your backup up system is standing in as the power grid, your PV system is producing 5kW of solar energy and your house/inverter is using only 2kW: Where does the extra 3kW of production go if it cannot be infinitely sinked into the utility grid, and how does one keep the PV system from "tripping out" and going off line?

 To illustrate the problem, let us bring up a related scenario where we have a generator instead of some sort of battery-based back-up power system system.

 There is a very good reason why owners of grid-tie systems are warned against using it to "assist" a backup generator and using that generator as a substitute for the power grid.
 What can happen is this:

 - The AC power goes out and the transfer switch connects the house to the generator.

 - The generator comes online and produces AC power.